ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 ## 4. Integral tricks

-If you stare at the "calculus of residues" long enough you'll realize that, although they deal complex-valued functions, you can pull some tricks that allow them to be used to solve real-valued integrals.
+If you stare at the "calculus of residues" long enough you'll realize that, although they deal with complex-valued functions, you can pull some tricks that allow them to be used to solve real-valued integrals.
 Even if you never look at complex analysis again, you'll still occasionally see complex analytic trickery come up in solving [otherwise annoying integrals](https://math.stackexchange.com/questions/562694/integral-int-11-frac1x-sqrt-frac1x1-x-ln-left-frac2-x22-x1/563063).

 For starters, note that closed integrals of a function with a Laurent series can be eyeballed using the Cauchy integral formula: